ropensci/dev_guide/maintenance_collaboration.Rmd

 ### Onboarding collaborators

-If you give someone access to the repository, please contact one of [the editors](#associateditors) or [Stefanie Butland](github.com/stefaniebutland) so that they might get invited to rOpenSci slack workspace.
+If you give someone write permissions to the repository, please contact one of [the editors](#associateditors) or [Stefanie Butland](github.com/stefaniebutland) so that this new contributor might

+* get invited to ropensci GitHub organization (instead of being [outside collaborators](https://help.github.com/articles/repository-permission-levels-for-an-organization/#outside-collaborators))

+* get invited to rOpenSci slack workspace.